Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/dictionaries.md

 ## Next Steps

-In the next chapter, we'll explore working with numbers in C#, including different numeric types, arithmetic operations, and mathematical functions.
+In the next chapter, we'll explore working with dates and times in C#.